top of page

 Instead of black holes, Asimov imagined a connection with a different universe with different laws of physics that resulted in a local disaster.
 Well, we don’t know what’s inside a black hole.
 It is a region completely apart from our universe.
 A parallel reality, one might say.
 And it constantly "pumps" matter into ours in the form of Hawking radiation.
 Who knows?
 Maybe Asimov was onto something.

-Carla Ra is a scientist by day and a sci-fi writer by night.
+Carla Ra is a scientist by day, sci-fi writer by night.

 Recent Posts